benbalter/benbalter.github.com/_posts/2020-05-15-open-source-governance.md

 ---
-title: Open source governance
+title: Five (and a half) tips for managing open source governance
-description:
+description: As your open source project grows, here are some practical steps you can take to help operationalize common governance decisions.
 ---

 *This post is the third in a series on successfully managing open source communities at scale.*

+Successful open source projects are purposeful and thoughtful about not only how development is managed day-to-day, but also how community is governed from release-to-release.
+Once you've [set contributors up for success](https://ben.balter.com/2020/05/15/set-open-source-contributors-up-for-success/) and [automated common community-management tasks](https://ben.balter.com/2020/08/10/automate-common-open-source-community-management-tasks/), you should decide (and document) how your project will be governed.
 Much has been written about [open source leadership and governance](https://opensource.guide/leadership-and-governance/).
-There's a great deal of nuance to consider when deciding on models, roles, entities, and documentation, which I consider you to read up on.
-As your open source project grows, here are some practical steps you can take to help operationalize those governance decisions:
+There's a great deal of nuance to consider when deciding on models, roles, entities, and documentation, which I encourage you to read up on.
+As your open source project grows and matures, here are some practical steps you can take to help operationalize those governance decisions:

 ### Organization-owned